taoensso/carmine/README.md

   (println "This was printed under lock!"))
 ```

 Again: simple, distributed, fault-tolerant, and _fast_.

-See the `taoensso.carmine.locks` namespace for details.
+See the relevant [API] docs for details.

 ## Tundra (beta)

 Redis is a beautifully designed datastore that makes some explicit engineering tradeoffs.
 Probably the most important: your data _must_ fit in memory.
 Tundra helps relax this limitation: only your **hot** data need fit in memory.
 How does it work?

-  1. Use Tundra's `dirty` command **any time you modify/create evictable keys**.
+ 1. Use Tundra's `dirty` command **any time you modify/create evictable keys**
-  2. Use `worker` to create a threaded worker that'll **automatically replicate dirty keys to your secondary datastore**.
+ 2. Use `worker` to create a threaded worker that'll **automatically replicate dirty keys to your secondary datastore**
-  3. When a dirty key hasn't been used in a specified TTL, it will be **automatically evicted from Redis** (eviction is optional if you just want to use Tundra as a backup/just-in-case mechanism).
+ 3. When a dirty key hasn't been used in a specified TTL, it will be **automatically evicted from Redis** (eviction is optional if you just want to use Tundra as a backup/just-in-case mechanism)
-  4. Use `ensure-ks` **any time you want to use evictable keys**.
-This will extend their TTL or fetch them from your datastore as necessary.
+ 4. Use `ensure-ks` **any time you want to use evictable keys** - this'll extend their TTL or fetch them from your datastore as necessary

 That's it: two Redis commands, and a worker!
 Tundra uses Redis' own dump/restore mechanism for replication, and Carmine's own message queue to coordinate the replication worker.